 D: I was writing a play.
 In my head. ( Gogo snorts.
 They continue walking)

 G: So you’ve become a writer in your spare time, eh ?
 Not a very successful one though by the looks of you.

-G: Wait a minute.
-Didn’t we go to see that play?
+G: Wait a minute. ( Didi stops, turns) Didn’t we go to see a play once?

 D: What play?
 Where?
 When?
 Who with?